CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-profile-interests.md

-# REST API: overwriting profile interests
+# REST API: PUT profile interests

 To overwrite existing interests of a profile or add an interest an HTTP PUT request can be sent to the following URL: